tumbl3w33d/nexus-oauth2-proxy-plugin/docs/README.md

 * automatic expiry of API tokens
   * there is a configurable task that lets API tokens expire, so another login by the user is necessary to renew it
   * as long as the user keeps showing up regularly, their token will not expire
+* backchannel logout in IDP via oauth2 proxy (if supported) when the logout is performed in Nexus
+  * make sure to enable the OAuth2 Proxy: Logout capability in Nexus to make this work

-**Note**: After authenticating with this realm, the logout button is non-operative, which is a common limitation with header-based authentication methods.
+**Note**: If the OAuth2 Proxy: Logout capability is not enabled, the logout button is non-operative, which is a common limitation with header-based authentication methods.
 To force a logout, you need to logout from your identity provider and/or delete the OAuth2 Proxy cookie if you must logout for some reason.

 ## Supported Nexus version